 Infection is most likely the only reason to use Neosporin for acne.

 Incorrect or excessive use of antibacterials is not harmless.
-When people use these medications too often, bacteria builds up a resistance to them, and they become less effective, even against bacteria that they used to kill quickly and easily.
+When people use these medications too often, bacteria to them, and they become less effective, even against bacteria that they used to kill quickly and easily.

 Using Neosporin for acne when it isn’t necessary could increase the risk and severity of future skin infections.